 Additional data from the Phase III clinical trial of KIT-302 also suggest beneficial effects on renal (kidney) function as compared to negative effects on renal function caused by other NSAIDS.
 The data also suggest that KIT-302 may protect against the amlodipine side effect of causing fluid retention by the kidneys.

 Therefore, we have conducted a clinical trial designed to validate and better quantify these potential beneficial renal effects.
-The trial results may also provide data that will establish the explanation for the synergistic antihypertensive effect, where the reduction in blood pressure demonstrated with KIT-302 was higher than that observed with amlodipine alone.
+The trial results may also provide an explanation for the synergistic antihypertensive effect, where the reduction in blood pressure demonstrated with KIT-302 was higher than that observed with amlodipine alone.
 Top-line results of this trial are expected in Q4 2017.

 Celebrex® is a registered trademark of G.D.
 Searle LLC (a subsidiary of Pfizer Inc.).
 Norvasc® is a registered trademark of Pfizer Inc.